pretix/pretix-docs/docs/topics/gift-cards.md

 You can do that by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards → Acceptance: and clicking the :btn:Invite new organizer: button.
 Enter the organizer's short form into the field and click :btn:Save:.
 This will return you to the acceptance settings page, where the organizer will now be listed with the status "invited".

-The organizer can navigate to same settings page and "Accept" or "Decline" the invitation via the corresponding buttons.
+The organizer can then navigate to the same settings page and "Accept" or "Decline" the invitation via the corresponding buttons.
 If they accept your invitation, the page will display their status as "active".
 You can retract the invitation or remove their ability to accept your gift cards via the :btn:Remove: button.